 What does Acupuncture treat?

-- Pain: Musculo-Skeletal conditions, Low Back Pain, Sciatica, Frozen Shoulder, Tennis Elbow, Sports Injuries, MVA and Whiplash Disorders, Arthritis, Neurological Pain, Consequences of Stroke
+- Pain: Musculo-Skeletal conditions, Low Back Pain, Sciatica, Frozen Shoulder, Tennis Elbow, Sports Injuries, Motor Vehicle Accidents and Whiplash Disorders, Arthritis, Neurological Pain, and Consequences of Stroke

 - Headaches and Migraines